chainstack/docs/docs/platform/supported-cloud-hosting-providers.md

 ::: tip
 Chainstack is always working on introducing support for other regions for cloud deployment.

-Want to request a hosting provider or region support?
+Want to request a cloud provider or region support?
 [Contact us](https://chainstack.com/contact/).
 :::